 So, are you spending 80% of your time on the 20% who are really providing the fuel for your organization?
 Do you even know who the 20% are?
 That’s the first step.
 If you’ve got 500 donors, who are the 100 largest donors?
 This is an eye-opening exercise in and of itself.
 You’ll be surprised who is and isn’t on the list.

 Once you’ve got that list, ask yourself whether you can actually cultivate that many people.
 What would it take?
 Can you do it with the current staff and volunteer efforts?
 If not, is it worth finding more resources to solicit that whole list?
 If that’s not an option, cut the list down to size –starting from the top.
 Whatever the size of that final list, spend 80% of your time on these donors.

 Then, with the other 20% of your time, figure out who the other best prospects are.
 Maybe they’re consistent long-time donors who haven’t gotten much attention.
 Or low-level donors you know who have great capacity and are worth some cultivation.
 Maybe this list includes a few of those sticky/political situations where you’ve got to pay some attention even though your gut says the payoff won’t be there.

 If you start with the 80/20 analysis you’ll already be more strategic.
 You won’t be thinking about your mother any longer (well, unless she’s really a great prospect!) and everyone else you meet along the way won’t feel like a prospect either.

 How to Choose the Right Prospects

 I’m going to get much deeper on this in my upcoming free workshop.
 Here are the details:

-There are 4 videos in the series.
+There are 4 webinars (recorded in case you can’t attend live) in the series.
 Each video builds on the prior one

 There will also be a bunch of opportunities to ask me questions live (or to watch the Q&A recordings if you can’t make it live)